macklinhrw/leagueAnkiGen/README.md

 Open Anki and go to `File > Import` then select the text file with the exported abilities.

-Change the deck in the top left of the import screen, either select an existing one or create a new one.
+Change the deck in the top right of the import screen, either select an existing one or create a new one.

 You're ready to go!
 You can start memorizing abilites now.